openfaas/faas-netes/README.md

 The `--data` flag turns the `curl` from a GET to a POST.
 Right now FaaS functions are invoked via a POST to the API Gateway.

+> The nodeinfo function also supports a parameter of `verbose` to view network adapters - to try this set the `--data` flag to `verbose`.

 **Manually scale a function**

 Let's scale the deployment from 1 to 2 instances of the nodeinfo function: